-For a breakdown of RSIP project volume and investment by census tracts categorized by Area Median Income (AMI) bands - see Table 92.
+Directors approved the Income-Targeted incentive to better penetrate these tracts and to create inclusive prosperity.
+This special incentive is one of For a breakdown of RSIP project volume and investment by census tracts categorized by Area Median Income (AMI) bands - see Table 92.
 It should be noted that RSIP is not an income targeted program.
-However, following the UCONN study119 in December of 2014, the Green Bank Board of Directors approved the Income-Targeted incentive to better penetrate these tracts and to create inclusive prosperity.
-This special incentive is one of the methods through which the Green Bank has expanded its reach of previously underserved communities.
-Table 93 shows that starting in fiscal year 2016, the percent distribution of solar PV projects in the low to moderate income bands, i.e., < 60%, 60-80%, and 80-100% AMI, exceeded the percent distribution of those income bands among owner-occupied 1-4 unit households, and this holds for RSIP overall as illustrated by the totals in Table 93.
+However, following the UCONN study119 in December of 2014, the Green Bank Board of the methods through which the Green Bank has expanded its reach of previously underserved communities.